grayt0r/bacteria/README.md

 ## Options

-* Print the grids to the console:
+* Print the grids to the console (defaults to false):

 		> run --print